 Affinity Photo doesn’t use AI but provides everything you need to control each detail of a photo.
 Furthermore, it allows you to automate the editing process by creating a wide range of presets and sets of actions.

 Layer and mask management is so refined that gives you endless creative possibilities.
 Affinity Photo has more than 30 blending modes, which you can use with all types of layers.
 If you don’t know which one will work better, you can move the mouse over them and Affinity will generate live previews.
 This makes everything easier for beginners and gives instant access to the editor’s functionality.

-On top of everything, you get advanced selection tools for local adjustments, smart tools such as the Color Replacement Brush Tool and Background Erase Brush, and an entire workspace dedicated to exporting images or slices of images in various file formats and sizes.
+On top of everything, you get advanced selection tools for local adjustments, smart tools such as the Color Replacement Brush Tool and the Background Eraser Brush.
+Furthermore, you get an entire workspace dedicated to exporting images or slices of images in various file formats and sizes.

 Affinity Photo vs. Pixelmator Pro: Features for graphic design